Complete Call-by-Value Calculi of Control Operators, I

 The terms and jumps are syntactically separated.
 For example, $\lambda x.\,[k]M$ is disallowed.
 The lambda-abstraction and the mu-abstraction bind the abstracted variables as usual.
 Moreover, the let-sentences $\uplet LxM$ and $\uplet JxM$ bind the variable $x$ the scopes of which are $L$ and $J$.
 Definition of the set ${\it FV}(M)$ or ${\it FV}(J)$ of free (ordinary and continuation) variables is standard.
 For example, ${\it FV}(\uplet MxN)$ is given by $({\it FV}(M)-\{x\})\cup {\it FV}(N)$.
 The terms and the jumps obey ordinary $\alpha$-conversion rules.
 For example, $\uplet LxM$ equals $\uplet {L\{y/x\}}yM$ if $y$ is not free in $L$.

-3ex
+0ex

-\begin{nota} \shrinktopsep \begin{enumerate}[(1)] \item We use curly braces for substitution to avoid too much of the overloading of the square brackets.
-We use two ways of substitution notation, $\{M/x\}$ and $\{x\mapsto M\}$.
-We select either from the aspect of readability.
+\begin{nota} \shrinktopsep \begin{enumerate}[(1)] \item We use braces for substitution to avoid too much of the overloading of the square brackets.
+Namely $\{M/x\}$ denotes to substitute $M$ for $x$.
+If $M$ is too long, we also use $\{x\mapsto M\}$ for readability.

 \item We write $x\in M$ in place of $x\in {\rm FV}(M)$ for simplicity. \end{enumerate} \end{nota}